PRIDE-Archive/pride-web/public/markdown/specificsoftwareformats/content.md

 From version 5.0 ProteinPilot can export mzIdentML files, and currently a Complete Submission can accept both versions of mzid files.

-Generally a Partial Submission can be done and we strongly recommend providing human readable files besides the binary group file.
+Generally a Partial Submission can be done, and we strongly recommend providing human-readable files besides the binary group file.
 Please export the group files into XML files using the following command line feature:

 "Command Line Control and Open Results”